-Companies are increasingly playing an active role in society, including in the development of laws, rules and policy documents.
+Companies are playing an increasingly active role in society, including in the development of laws, rules and policy documents.
 Today, businesses (including Nestlé) are often expected and asked to participate in such activities.
-Providing our expertise to assist informed decision-making, working in collaboration with governments, authorities and other relevant bodies, is therefore an important responsibility.
+Providing our expertise to assist more informed decision-making, in a collaborative environment with governments, authorities and other relevant bodies, is therefore an important responsibility.
 We have procedures in place that support consistent transparent interaction, and ensure that engagement is carried out professionally and with high standards.
-All of our policies are available to the public here, and we publish our positions on key issues, here.
+Our policies, documents and reports are publicly available online, and we also publish our positions on key issues on our website (Ask Nestlé).

 Committed to transparency

 Transparency underpins our engagement process.
 It provides the basis for deeper dialogue, which in turn builds knowledge and understanding.
 We outline our expectations with employees through the Nestlé Policy on transparent interaction with authorities and organisations, and we provide training for all country-level Nestlé staff, including Human Resources, Legal, Operations and Public Affairs.
 In Europe, Nestlé is listed in the European Union Transparency Register, which gives everyone direct access to information about who is engaging with decision-makers.
 We follow the register’s code of conduct.
 In the USA, we file quarterly public reports outlining our engagement activities with the US Congress.
 We also operate an online external grievance system called ‘Tell Us’, which enables stakeholders to raise their concerns directly.